 Fear not — there’s a natural way to protect against underarm stains, and it’s pretty easy

 Photo courtesy of @candacereels on Instagram/Schmidt’s

 Stains can happen.
 Sometimes it’s a matter of your body chemistry reacting to a product.
 Other times, it’s a top-heavy glass of wine.
 And occasionally, it might be the result of over-applying deodorant or lotion.

 The good news is that many types of staining can be prevented with some minor tweaks to your routine.
-Not to worry — underarm stains aren’t really all that complicated, and they’re often pretty easy to remove if you do have them.
+Not to worry — underarm stains aren’t all that complicated, and they’re often pretty easy to remove if you do have them.
 Let’s take a closer look at how to prevent stains, and how to remove them when they crop up.

 Apply when dry

 Water and deodorant don’t go together.
 Mixing them makes staining more likely, so give your underarms a break and let them dry before applying.

 Don’t go overboard

 With Schmidt’s natural deodorant, you don’t need to apply much.
 Really!
 Our formula is concentrated (we don’t use fillers like water, alcohol, or propylene glycol), so all it takes is 1 to 2 swipes to get the job done.
 By applying less deodorant, you avoid applying excess product and build-up which can get mixed up in the fabric of your clothing.
 If you get a little carried away, gently wipe any excess product away with a soft cloth.